-First of all, OB “swerve” or “turn” should not be confused with throw, which is an entirely different effect.
-A ball can swerve (curve) only while it is sliding with a massé component of spin (although, see the info below).
-An object ball rolling with sidespin has no reason to turn, just like a CB rolling straight with sidespin (although, see the info below) .
+First of all, OB “swerve” (OBS) or “turn” should not be confused with throw, which is an entirely different effect.
+In general, a ball can swerve (curve) only while it is sliding with a massé component of spin (although, see the info below).
+An object ball rolling with sidespin generally has no reason to turn, just like a CB rolling straight with sidespin (although, see the info below) .
 For an explanation and visualization of this, see slide and roll.

 A slight amount of “OB swerve” (most of which would be immediate swerve) is possible with massé spin transferred to the OB from follow or draw on the CB (see the end of TP A.24), but the effect is very small and of little practical importance (unless there is a large amount of throw due to cling/skid/kick).
-With the videos above, I am just looking at the effect of pure sidespin as a ball is rolling.
-I call this effect “OB turn.”
+The videos above are instead looking at the effect of pure sidespin as a ball is rolling.
+This is called “OB turn.”
 The following video shows evidence for OB swerve in how apparent throw is greater with topspin vs. bottom spin shots, especially with cling:

 For more information, see the stroke swoop/swipe resource page.